bablokb/cp-departure-monitor/README.md

 Departure-Monitor for Public Transportation in Germany
 ======================================================

-This is a departure-monitor for railway, bus and other stations.
+This is a departure-monitor for German railway, bus and other stations.
 It displays live-data (if available):

 ![](dep-monitor.png)